NIFTy-PPL/NIFTy/paper/paper.md

 Imaging is the process of transforming noisy, incomplete data into a space that humans can interpret.
 \texttt{NIFTy} is a Bayesian framework for imaging and has already successfully been applied to many fields in astrophysics.
 A focus on CPU computing and previous design decisions held the performance and the development of methods in \texttt{NIFTy} back.
-We present a re-write of \texttt{NIFTy}, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to the Machine Learning ecosystem, reworks the modeling principle, extends the inference strategies, and outsources much of the heavy lifting to JAX.
+We present a re-write of \texttt{NIFTy}, coined \texttt{NIFTy.re}, which bridges \texttt{NIFTy} to the machine learning ecosystem, reworks the modeling principle, extends the inference strategies, and outsources much of the heavy lifting to JAX.
-The re-write dramatically accelerated models written in \texttt{NIFTy}, lays the foundation for new kinds of inference machineries, improves maintainability, and enables the interoperability of \texttt{NIFTy} with the JAX Machine Learning ecosystem.
+The re-write dramatically accelerated models written in \texttt{NIFTy}, lays the foundation for new kinds of inference machineries, improves maintainability, and enables the interoperability of \texttt{NIFTy} with the JAX machine learning ecosystem.

 # Statement of Need

 Imaging commonly involves millions to billions of pixels.
 Each pixel usually corresponds to one or more correlated degrees of freedom in the model space.
-Modeling millions to billions of degrees of freedom is computationally demanding.
+Modeling this many degrees of freedom is computationally demanding.
 However, imaging is not only computationally demanding but also statistically challenging.
 The noisy input requires a statistical treatment and needs to be accurately propagated from the input to the final image.
-To infer an image from noisy data, we require an inference machine that not only handles millions to billions of degrees of freedom but one that does so in a statistically rigorous way.
+To infer an image from noisy data, we require an inference machine that not only handles extremely high dimensional spaces but one that does so in a statistically rigorous way.

 \texttt{NIFTy} is a Bayesian imaging library [@Selig2013; @Steiniger2017; @Arras2019].
 It is designed to infer the million to billion dimensional posterior distribution in the image space from noisy input data.